HimashaWijewickrama/mobile-responsive-calculator/README.md

 ## Project Overview

 This is a simple calculator that has built using React Native and Expo.
 TypeScript and JavaScript have used to implement the interfaces and logical operations.
-CSS has used to style the interfaces.
+CSS(Cascading Style Sheets) has used to style the interfaces.

 **Other Dependencies :**